bobbylcraig/bobbylcraig.github.io/index.md

 # About

-I'm a programmer living in New York City.
+I'm a programmer based in New York City.

-I've written cool software at [Intuit](https://www.intuit.com/), [Mailchimp](https://mailchimp.com/) and [Tenable](https://www.tenable.com/).
+I build software and have contributed to teams at [Intuit](https://www.intuit.com/), [Mailchimp](https://mailchimp.com/) and [Tenable](https://www.tenable.com/).

-Happy to chat if you drop me a line.
+Drop me a line if you'd like to connect.